theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 We are locked in by our vocabulary

+Current historiography is a myth
+* Simply isn't true
+* Has dire political implications
+* Makes the past needlessly dull ~ Actually more playful

-History is teleology
+History is not teleological

-* History is not a progression or evolution ~ History is
+* History is not a progression or evolution ~ p18 any "laws" are made up.
+History is not stages of development
+* p450 we find it so difficult to imagine history that isn’t teleological – that is, to organize history in a way which does not imply that current arrangements were somehow inevitable.
+* the “marching forward” metaphor is silly and misleading, since it’s not necessarily accurate to think that our society is better than those that preceded it.

+## Creation Myth ~ Foundational Story: not true

+* Fall from grace
+* No prospect of redemption
+* Book of Genesis
+* Rousseau: minor tinkering ~ but some free will
 * Hobbes: best: modest control - but destiny
-* Rousseau: minor tinkering ~ but some free will
 * Rousseau & Hobbes: The path of least resistance leads to the hierarchical bureaucratic charismatic state
 * Pinker: more of the same as R & H ~ cities bring safety

+## Long Distance Trade Myth

 ## Bullets